apache/datafusion-comet/docs/source/contributor-guide/benchmark-results/tpc-h.md

 data stored locally on NVMe storage.
 Performance characteristics will vary in different environments and we encourage you to run these benchmarks in your own environments.

+Comet can not yet run all TPC-H queries natively.
+The tracking issue is [#391](https://github.com/apache/datafusion-comet/issues/391).

 Comet currently provides a 62% speedup for TPC-H @ SF=100GB.

 ![](../../_static/images/benchmark-results/2024-08-23/tpch_allqueries.png)